 Now let us see what fields are present in the Advanced View.
 Click on Show Advanced Field Link in the screen.

-As seen in the screen above you can provide all these extra information in your bug.
+As seen in the screen above you can provide all this extra information in your bug.

 Possible Duplicates: Let us revert back to our default page and type in “test” in the summary text box.
 Now Bugzilla fetches you any possible duplicate defects that are associated with the Summary that we typed in.

 Now click on Add me to the CC List.
 It will open the bug details along with who all are present in the mailing list for the bug.

 No Duplicates: Enter the details for the bug and click Submit Bug.

 Now let us see the Search icon on the Homepage

 - Status – Provide bug status